Kiranjith83/SA/SA.md

     - Cheaper than standard.
     - 30 days and 128 KB min charges and object retrieval fee.
   - S3 One zone Infrequent Access.
-    - Non critical and/reproducibl eobject.
+    - Non critical and/reproducible object.
     - 99.5% availability.
     - Only 1 Az
     - 30 days and 128 KB min charges and object retrieval fee.
-    - Chepaer than Standard and standard IA.
+    - Cheaper than Standard and standard IA.
   - S3 Intelligent Tiering.
-(Move objects to different tier based on ML)
+(Move objects to different tier based on ML).
+    - A storage class available in S3, designed for unpredicted data pattern.
+    - Object that aren't accessed for 30 days are moved to the Infrequent tier.
+Which offers lower cost.
+    - If its accessed, it moves to Standard tier.
+    - Only monthly automation and monitoring fee is charged
   - S3 Glacier.
     - Long term archival storage (Warm or cold backup).
     - Retrieval could take minutes or hours. (faster the higher the cost).